MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 ##### Prerequisites

 - An Azure subscription that includes Azure Key Vault or Azure Key Vault managed hardware security modules (preview).
-- Global tenant admin or an  Microsoft Entra ID with contributor permission to the Microsoft Entra subscription and permission to create an Azure Key Vault and key, and have access or create Resource group.
+- Global tenant admin or a Microsoft Entra ID with:
+  - Contributor permission to the Microsoft Entra subscription
+  - Permission to create an Azure Key Vault and key
+  - Access to create a resource group.
 This is required to set up the key vault.

 ##### Create the key and grant access using Azure Key Vault